 Kramer Law students do more than study Law.
-UCT's law students are active and committed to sharing their knowledge and schools off-campus in a range of non-profit initiatives.
-Two of these projects are highlighted below.
+UCT's law students are active and committed to sharing their knowledge and expertise with schools off-campus in a range of non-profit initiatives.
+Two of these projects are highlighted here.

 The Human Upliftment Project